0 Menu

 ---

-We have just launched the Kickstarter campaign "Motherland.
-Far Beyond the Polar Circle" - a journey far beyond the polar circle that brings to light memories of Soviet deportees and contemporary stories through a photobook.
+This is a journey far beyond the polar circle that brings to light memories of Soviet deportees and contemporary stories through a photobook.

 The book "Motherland.
 Far Beyond the Polar Circle" is a visual and investigative journey to understand secrets guarded in the past.
 Using a Soviet-made medium format camera, the Salut, Georgs narrates the story of a town built upon the bones of Soviet prisoners 163 kilometres beyond the polar circle where many deportees once lived.
 Considered enemies of the USSR, many were taken to the Gulag camps and left to die from cold, starvation, and poverty.